XxUnkn0wnxX/TheZEFERENCE/README.md

     - A50 Wireless (Gen 4 / Gen 3)
     - **Gen 4 devices are recommended for the intended experience**
 - [**Call of Duty®: Black Ops Cold War - Tournament Ready**](https://drive.google.com/file/d/15t0dQiOnbFgZfxAwIGi5KhRd-sfZ_Uuc/view?usp=sharing)
-  - The familiar quality and precision you've come to expect from his Tournament Ready EQs!
-Every footstep, every gunshot, and every explosion tuned in unprecedented detail!
-Step-up with Dolby® Audio and keep your foes sweaty, all while your K/D stays on top of that scoreboard.
-What are you still reading for?
-Get out there and win!
   - **Audio Settings:**
     - Ensure that the Treyarch Mix audio option within the audio settings of Call of Duty®: Black Ops Cold War is enabled for the recommended experience.
     - **Best experienced with Dolby® Atmos.**